Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.9 No assembly; positioning still takes planning
+Assembly 4.9 No assembly; positioning still takes some planning

-Cooling / Breathability 3.7 Knit helped, but the deep lounge sit runs warm
+Cooling / Breathability 3.7 Knit helped, but the deep lounge sit still ran warm

-Seat Comfort 4.5 Plush, pressure-point-friendly feel for long lounging
+Seat Comfort 4.5 Plush, pressure-friendly feel for long lounging

 Back Support 3.8 Comfortable contouring, but still lounge-first